Dreksh/algebra-explorer/CONTRIBUTING.md

 # Jonny's noob notes
 ## Elm
-* every function only takes one parameter, and then is curried into another function using [] (like in Q)
+* every function only takes one parameter, and then is curried into another function
-* the parameter can be a list, in which case you still use `[]` but you can put commas between elements
+* the parameter can be a list, in which case you can use `[]` with commas between elements
 * the dict type is called 'records' and uses `{}`

 ### Resources